 A WSKey (Web Service Key) is the license key that allows you to run your instance of EZproxy.
 A WSKey is required for all versions of EZproxy 6.0 and later, as the license keys from previous versions of EZproxy will not work with EZproxy 6.0.

-To request a WSKey for use with EZproxy 6.0, you must have a current annual subscription.
-If you purchased a license prior to July 2013, you will need to update to the new annual subscription model.
+In order to obtain a WSKey for Stand-alone EZproxy, you must have a current annual subscription.
+If you purchased a license prior to July 2013, you will need to update to the annual subscription model.
 To do this, you can request a quote, and you will be provided with a quote and information about how to subscribe.
 If you are uncertain if your subscription is current, please email firstname.lastname@example.org.

-Requesting a WSKey for a test server: EZproxy subscribers do not need to request a separate WSKey to install EZproxy on a test server.
-Subscribers may reuse their production WSKey to install EZproxy on a test server without impacting their production server in any way.
+Stand-alone EZproxy subscribers do not need to request a separate WSKey to install EZproxy on a test server.
+You may reuse your production WSKey to install EZproxy on a test server without impacting your production server in any way.

-This page last revised: March 16, 2018
+This page last revised: April 30, 2018